- What Is Program Management?

-The Project Management Institute offers a Program Management Professional (PgMP) certification.
+The Project Management Institute (PMI) offers a Program Management Professional (PgMP) certification.
 To even qualify for this program, you have to have a secondary degree, plus 6,000 hours of project management experience and 10,500 hours of program management experience.
 For program managers with a four-year degree, however, it only takes a little bit of program management experience plus 6,000 hours of project management experience.

 Program Management Industries and Roles

 Since program managers are similar to change agents, there can be many roles to fulfill at one time, including planning coordinator and senior user.
 They need to have the people skills to be able to be an effective communicator and leader, but at the same time need the analytical skills to objectively view and report on their projects’ successes.